SentyTek/Syngine/docs/guides/prefab.md

 stored as XML.
 At runtime, loading a prefab creates a new GameObject tree from that XML data.

-In the current code, the prefab root XML tag is Prefab with:
+The prefab root XML tag is `Prefab` with:

 - Version (must match SYNINT_PREFAB_VERSION, currently 1.0)
 - Name (derived from root GameObject name)